danneu/kog/README.md

 ### WebSockets

-Note: Currently only supported by `Router`, not `SafeRouter`.
+Check out the [websockets](#websockets-1) section for more info including a `SafeRouter` example.

-This example starts a websocket server that echoes back to clients whatever they send the server.
+This example uses the deprecated `Router` to start a websocket server that echoes back to clients whatever they send the server.

 ``` kotlin